Video Creation and Captioning

 Cal Poly IT services and CTLT provide software, resources and workshops to help you create and caption your own videos at no cost.

-Screencast-O-Matic: Create and caption your own videos; free or low-cost options (low cost includes editing and hosting features)
+ScreenPal: Free to Cal Poly instructors.
+Create and caption your own videos.
+You can create a personal account for more free or low-cost options (low cost includes editing and hosting features).

 Please note that the YouTube interface is changing, so some of the tutorials below may not yet be up to date.
 This PDF tutorial, Video Captioning in YouTube [PDF], should be up-to-date.